Universities

 Studying medicine in Denmark

-Our northern neighbour Denmark, which is known above all for its mystical fjords, its wild coastline and its progressiveness in areas such as equal rights and environmental protection, also offers an excellent medical degree.
-This is particularly interesting if you have no chance of getting a place on a degree programme in Germany due to the NC.
+Our northern neighbour Denmark, which is known above all for its mystical fjords, its wild coastline and its progressiveness in areas such as equal rights or environmental protection, also offers an excellent medical degree.
+This is particularly interesting if you want to study medicine because of the NC you have no chance of getting a place at university in Germany.

 What are the advantages of studying medicine in Denmark?